Christianity in Egypt: Contemporary

 Christians in Egypt, primarily members of the Coptic Orthodox Church, constitute the country’s largest religious minority and have long faced legal, social, and institutional discrimination.
 Although the Egyptian constitution guarantees freedom of religion, in practice, Christians encounter unequal treatment.
 Converts to Islam face no legal obstacles, while Muslims seeking to convert to Christianity often face bureaucratic delays, denial of identity documents, or detention.
 A 2008 court ruling allowed some converts to revert to Christianity, but their official records still note prior conversions.

 Church construction was historically restricted, requiring presidential approval even for minor repairs.
 While a 2005 reform devolved some authority to governors, major change came with the 2016 Church Construction Law, which has since led to the legalization of thousands of churches.

 Copts have been the target of sectarian violence, most notably after the 2013 coup, when numerous churches and Christian institutions were attacked.
 Rights groups documented waves of incitement, arson, and mob violence, often met with inadequate state protection or legal recourse.
 Concerns also remain about the abduction and forced conversion of Coptic women and girls.

 Nonetheless, recent years have shown signs of progress.
 Christians have reported greater freedom to construct and renovate churches, and new initiatives, such as interreligious reconciliation efforts and protective fatwas, have emerged.
 Egypt’s position on Open Doors’ World Watch List, which ranks the 50 countries where Christians face the most persecution, fell from 25th in 2013 to 40th by 2025, indicating a measurable decline in reported persecution.
 However, social discrimination and underrepresentation in public institutions continue to affect the community.

+On 3 January 2026, Coptic YouTuber Augustinos Samaan was sentenced to five years in prison with hard labor on charges of "contempt of religion and misuse of social media".
+Later in May, he appealed the sentence.